 Low-No Emissions and Busses and Bus Facilities Programs

 - These two programs combined provide almost $1.5 billion in funding for low or no emission transit projects and updates to buses and bus facilities.
-This program is designed to assist local governments in modernizing and improving their transit infrastructure with cleaner technology.
+This joint program is designed to assist local governments in modernizing and improving their transit infrastructure with cleaner technology.
 Applications for both programs must be submitted by July 14, 2025, by 11:59P.M.
 EST through Grants.gov.

 IIJA and IRA